-(31) The contracting authority shall assess the measures taken by the economic operators and evidences in accordance with the provisions of par.
-(3), taking into account the seriousness and the particular circumstances of the criminal actions or deviations considered.
+- authorities, and the adoption by the economic operator of concrete and appropriate technical, organizational and personnel related measures, such as elimination of links with persons and organizations involved in the misconduct, measures concerning personnel reorganization, the implementation of control and reporting systems, the establishment of an internal audit structure to verify compliance with legal and other rules or the adoption of internal rules on liability and payment of compensation, to prevent future offenses or misconduct. - (31) The contracting authority shall evaluate the measures taken by the economic operators and proven in accordance with the provisions of paragraph (3), taking into account the seriousness and the particular circumstances of the infringement or misconduct in question. - (32) Where the measures provided for in paragraph (31) are insufficient for the contracting authority, the later shall send the economic operator a statement of the reasons that led to its decision to exclude the economic operator from the award procedure. - (4) Where the economic operator has been subject to a final court ruling establishing the prohibition for such economic operator to participate in procedures for the award of a public procurement / framework agreement or a concession contract, which produces legal effects in Romania, the provisions of paragraphs (1) (3) are not applicable for the entire period of exclusion set up by the respective court ruling. - (5) Where the economic operator has not been subject to a final court ruling establishing the prohibition thereof to participate in procedures for the award of a public procurement / framework agreement or a concession contract, the situations of exclusion referred to in articles 164 and 167 shall not apply:

-- (32) If the measures provided for in par.
-(31) are not sufficient for the contracting authority, the later shall give the economic operator an explanation of the reasons that led to the decision to exclude the respective operator from the award procedure. - (4) If the economic operator has been subject to the prohibition to participate in the procedures for awarding a public procurement / framework agreement or a concession contract, as ruled by a final court ruling which has legal effects in Romania, the provisions of paras.
-(1) (3) are not applicable for the entire period of exclusion set up by the respective court ruling. - (5) If the economic operator has not been subject to the prohibition to participate in the procedures for awarding a public procurement / framework agreement or a concession contract by a final court ruling, the exclusion situations provided for in art.
-164 and 167 do not apply: - a) if, in case of the facts listed under art.
-164, a period of five years has elapsed since the date of the final conviction ruling; - b) if, in case of the situations, facts or events referred to in art.
-167, a period of three years from the date of the occurrence of the situation, fact or relevant event has expired." - b. indicate what in practice is required to successfully perform self-cleaning?
-In particular, whether the conditions set out in article 57 section 6 paragraph 2 of Directive 2014/24 (the economic operator shall prove (1) that it has paid or undertaken to pay compensation in respect of any damage caused by the criminal offense or misconduct.
-(2) clarified the facts and circumstances in a comprehensive manner by actively collaborating with the investigating authorities and (3) taken concrete technical, organizational and personnel measures that are appropriate to prevent further criminal offenses or misconduct) have to be fulfilled jointly for successful self-cleaning or is it permissible to choose or omit one of them and still demonstrate appropriate self-cleaning?
+- a) if, in case of the offences referred to under article 164, a period of five years has elapsed from the date of the final ruling of conviction; - b) if, in case of the situations, facts or events referred to in article 167, a period of three years has elapsed since the date of the occurrence of the relevant situation, act or event." - b. indicate what in practice is required to successfully perform self-cleaning?
+In particular, whether the conditions set out in article 57 section 6 paragraph 2 of Directive 2014/24 (the economic operator shall prove (1) that it has paid or undertaken to pay compensation in respect of any damage caused by the criminal offense or misconduct, (2) clarified the facts and circumstances in a comprehensive manner by actively collaborating with the investigating authorities and (3) taken concrete technical, organizational and personnel measures that are appropriate to prevent further criminal offenses or misconduct) have to be fulfilled jointly for successful self-cleaning or is it permissible to choose or omit one of them and still demonstrate appropriate self-cleaning?

-The legal provisions in force indicate alternative scenarios and do not impose a joint fulfillment of the three conditions mentioned above.
-We note that each case of self-cleaning is evaluated separately, on a case by case basis, so the authority will be inclined to positively assess the situation whenever the economic operator provides evidence in as extensive a way as possible.
+The legal provisions in force indicate alternative scenarios and do not impose a cumulative fulfillment of the three conditions mentioned above.
+Each case of self-cleaning is evaluated separately, on a case-by-case basis and depending on the specifics of each situation that may trigger exclusion from the award procedure.

-As a general comment, the simple statement made by the operator is obviously not enough in order to be allowed to perform self-cleaning.
-Instead, such a statement needs to be accompanied by proper evidence proving the effective measures that the operator has taken.
+As a general comment, the simple statement made by the economic operator is not sufficient to demonstrate the performance of a self-cleaning endeavor.
+Specifically, such a statement needs to be accompanied by proper evidence proving the effective measures that the operator has taken.
 Such measures need to be proportional and adequate to the grounds of exclusion.